montateoo/SandTable/README.md

 # OctoPrint-SandTable

-Turns a Sisyphus-style sand table (running [OctoPrint](https://octoprint.org/) on a Raspberry Pi) into an autonomous appliance.
+Turns a Sisyphus-style sand table (running [OctoPrint](https://octoprint.org/) on a Raspberry pi 3 model A+) into an autonomous appliance.

 While the machine is powered on, the plugin automatically runs **N rounds of `ERASER → DRAW`** (default 2), picking patterns **round-robin** from two folders.